Hybrid vs Innerspring Mattress – Which One Is Best?

 What is the difference between a hybrid and an innerspring mattress?

-Hybrid and innerspring mattresses both have coils for support, but hybrid mattresses contain at least 2” of comfort materials and innerspring beds contain less.
+Hybrid and innerspring mattresses both have coils for support, but hybrid mattresses contain at least 2” of comfort materials in the top layers and innerspring beds contain less.
+The coils themselves are also different.
+Innerspring mattresses use continuous coils, while hybrids are usually made with pocketed coils.

 Do you need a box spring with a hybrid mattress?